michaelfromyeg/makefiles/README.md

     gcc -c something_else_other.c
 ```

 To create `main`, you would type `make` (or `make main`).
 Notice how `main` is just that, and not suffixed with a `.o`.
-We also use `-o` instead of `-c` to create an output file instead of an object file.
+We also use `-o` instead of `-c` to create an object file instead of an object file.
 This example nicely demonstrates the importance of prerequisites; if we edit `constants.h`, recompiling main will only recompile `something_else_other.o` before linkage, saving some computation time.

 The first rule given is used by default, so it should be the "main" goal or executable produced by your program.